GUITARS FOR PASSION

-In 1996, after a pause of three decades, left the profession absolutely not related to the music, I decided to freshen up my old passion for the guitar: at first I took to study music (jazz, at Officine Musicali Nonantola, Modena, with William Zoboli), but almost immediately I felt the need to respond to the desire that always had to build a guitar.
+In 1996, after a pause of three decades, left the profession absolutely not related to the music, I decided to freshen up my old passion for the guitar: at first I took to study music (jazz, at Officine Musicali Nonantola, Modena, with William Zoboli), but almost immediately I felt the need to respond to the desire that I've always had to build a guitar.
 To secure my self a minimum of opportunity I read over everything on the subject (Bob Benedetto most of all, Irving Sloane, William R Cumpiano, Tim Brookes) and joined in the Classical School of Violin and Guitar Making in Pieve di Cento which I attended for five years.
 Attending seminars and visiting the websites of master guitar makers is also an inexhaustible source of ideas.

 At school again!!